 - These files keep the data lost which then are reloaded to retrieve data.

-- Nacha can be removed by fresh installation
+- Nacha can be removed by a fresh installation

 - QuickBooks background files are always to create such files